Millstone123/m100-bootstrap/README.md

 - **Always current**: When you run `npm run setup`, you get the latest version automatically
 - **Consistent baseline**: Every developer gets the same tools, same version, same configuration
 - **Platform-aware**: The installer detects and adapts to your specific OS/architecture
-- **No manual downloads**: No need to manage multiple installer files or versions locally
 - **Automatic updates**: Team-wide updates apply to all developers on next installation

 ### Review Before Running